 Inspections and audits

-GL Garran Hassan provides independent assessment services at all stages of the project lifecycle.
+DNV GL provides independent assessment services at all stages of the project lifecycle.

 Inspections may be carried out at almost any stage in a project lifecycle.
 At a vendor’s premises equipment can be inspected during or after fabrication, as it leaves the premises or on delivery to a wind farm site.
 A number of inspections are commonly performed on construction completion or during the operation of a wind farm, e.g. rotor, nacelle, tower, foundation and electrical system.
 Here, the main focus is on safety and structural integrity.
 Other inspections may include offline condition monitoring (vibration measurements), evaluation of lightning protection measures, an oil analysis or video endoscopy.